 An internship is a position in an organization that provides you with a professional-level training experience.
 Internships happen year-round, they may be paid or unpaid, for credit or not.
 Credited internships require a faculty sponsor to determine the applicable number of credits and to assign an academic project.
 Read more about the process for doing credited internships.

 A co-op is a four to nine-month position related to your major, for which you are working at least 30 hours per week earning at least minimum wage.
 During a fall or spring co-op, you will set school aside for a period of time, yet maintain your status as a full-time UMass Amherst student without paying tuition.
 When you complete the co-op, after we receive the evaluations and you have logged your hours, co-op recognition can appear on your transcript.
 Read more about the process for doing non-credit co-ops.

 Scholarships Are Available!

 The primary benefit of an internship is the experience.
 Unpaid internships can provide you with great content for your resume, so don't skip over them as you search.
 To help, the University offers several scholarship awards to support students doing unpaid internships or research.
-Students should apply directly to the department of college offering each specific scholarship.
+Students should apply directly to the department or college offering each specific scholarship.
 Download our two helpful lists for eligibility and application information:

-Field Experience Office Staff
+Student Resource: Field Experience Office Staff

-Mary Lysakowski, Field Experience Manager
+Mary Lysakowski, Field Experience Program Manager

-Compliance Message to Employers on Unpaid Internships
+Compliance Message to Employers regarding Unpaid Internships